-The cruising speed of the subject aircraft must also be included in the documentation, and repeated on all flight score sheets before each official flight starts.
-In the case of early aircraft, where only maximum speeds are likely to be listed, the maximum speed alone may be quoted in the documentation.
+The cruising speed of the subject aircraft must be stated on the Competitors Declaration Form (Annex 6.E1) and also entered on all flight score sheets before the sheets are passed to the Flight Judges.
+In the case of early aircraft, where only maximum speeds are likely to be listed, the maximum speed alone may be quoted.
 The competitor must be prepared to substantiate this information if required.